MalkielEkhezkel/DesignPatterns-Repo/README.md

 # Behavioral Patterns

-  1. Chain of Responsibility - A way of passing a request between a chain of objects - 2
+  1. Chain of Resp. - A way of passing a request between a chain of objects - 2
   2. Command - Encapsulate a command request as an object - 4
   3. Interpreter - A way to include language elements in a program - 1
   4. Iterator - Sequentially access the elements of a collection - 5